 In the winter, you want to keep heat in your home, while in the summer, you want to keep heat outside your home as much as possible.
 Is there a way to do that?
 It turns out, the radiant barrier of ExTremeBloc™ can do both.
 During the winter, your home will be protected from the cold, and during the summer, your home will retain the cold inside.

 Moisture in your crawl space can lead to mold, mildew, wood rot, musty odors, and general issues with your home’s structure.
 However, ExTremeBloc™ can effectively repel moisture in the crawl space.
 That means you’re much less likely to deal with issues regarding your home’s moisture content, especially if you pair ExTremeBloc™ with CrawlSeal™ and CrawlDrain™ products.

 If there’s one thing pests love, it’s water.
-Removing water with the ExTremeBloc™ product will be an extremely helpful way to avoid pests, but the product by itself can also help you deter pests.
+Removing water with the ExTremeBloc™ product will be an effective way to avoid pests, but the product by itself can also help you deter pests.
 The ExTremeBloc™ crawl space insulation includes integrated termiticide, so you can worry about pests a little bit less.